yoe/SReview/dockerfiles/kube/README.md

   minikube on my laptop, that's all I can say.
 - I used this as a project to learn about Kubernetes.
 Most likely, I've made mistakes.
 Patches welcome!
+- I was told about the fact that PersistentVolumeClaims aren't really a good thing for cross-pod communication.
+Will have to modify SReview so it can upload/download files before/after working on them...

 Instructions:
 - Create three persistent volumes claims: